Sahiramarte17/Kaban-Board/README.md

 Sessions expire after a defined period of inactivity.
 Users are redirected to the login page if their session is expired or invalid.

+# Technologies Used
+Frontend:

+React (with React Router for routing)
+Axios (for API requests)
+CSS (for styling)

+Backend:

+Node.js and Express (API and server)
+Sequelize (ORM for database interaction)
+PostgreSQL (Database)

+Authentication:

+JSON Web Tokens (JWT)
+bcrypt (for password hashing)